 club session Sundays at 4pm.
 New members always welcome and competitively

 |Snitterfield Telephone Box|

 |Working to rejuvenate

 the telephone box in Smiths Lane to create an information point

-and book exchange.
+and book exchange and to house a defibrillator.
 We hope to incorporate as many ideas from residents as is feasible within the small space and if anyone would like to be involved please let us know.